fwong03/celery/docs/userguide/tasks.rst

 possible.
 The best would be to have a copy in memory, the worst would be a full transfer from another continent.

-If the data is far away, you could try to run another worker at location, or if that's not possible - cache often used data, or preload data you know is going to be used.
+If the data is far away, you could try to run another worker at location.
+If that's not possible, cache often used data or preload data you know is going to be used.

 The easiest way to share data between workers is to use a distributed cache